How to Use the ListBox Control in ASP.NET 2.0

 Click on Configure Data Source settings, which opens up the next screen.
 This screen comes up with the datasource you have already configured as shown in the next picture.

 Click on the Next button to reveal the next screen, Configure the Select Statement.
-Here you can do a lot of filtering and sorting of data using all the clauses of the SQL SELECT statement.
-For this example only the "City" column is chosen.
+Here you can do a lot of filtering and sorting of data using all the clauses of the

 A click on the next button takes you to the following screen, Test Query, where you can test the query as shown using the Test Query button.